The Ponderings of Yaj Ekim

 200

-A child has no history, no future,
+A child has no history, no future;

-Only the immediacy of the unfolding present
+Only the immediacy of the unfolding present,

-To which s/he gives full attention.
+To which he or she gives full attention.

-Let go your universe,
+Let go your world, your universe,

 And rediscover your innocence.